MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/dynamics-365-app-outlook-user-s-guide.md

 ![Outlook app server side sync](media/Outlook_app_server_side_sync.png "Outlook app server side sync")

    > [!NOTE]
    > For manually tracked items, App for Outlook only synchronize pre-definded fields between Outlook (Exchange) and Dynamics 365 apps.
-Hence any [Field level synchronization settings](https://docs.microsoft.com/en-us/power-platform/admin/what-fields-synchronized-outlook) will have no effect while tracking the items manually from App for Outlook.
+Any [Field level synchronization settings](https://docs.microsoft.com/power-platform/admin/what-fields-synchronized-outlook) will have no effect while tracking the items manually from App for Outlook.

 ### See also
  [Deploy Dynamics 365 App for Outlook](deploy-dynamics-365-app-for-outlook.md)